Adityazero4/Matrecomm-Assignment/README.md

 - **Form Handling**: Interact with and submit forms for data processing.
 - **Calendar Integration**: Utilizes FullCalendar library for event and schedule management.
 - **Data Visualization**: Visualize data with bar charts, line charts, pie charts, and geographical maps using the `@nivo` library.
-- **Internationalization**: Supports multiple languages using the `i18next` library for seamless user experience across different regions.
+- **Internationalization (i18n)**: Supports multiple languages using the `i18next` library for a seamless user experience across different regions.

 ## Getting Started